Comparison·Jun 15, 2026·14 min read

 Three structural choices separate Floowed from the enterprise decisioning category.

 One more thing.
 Floowed is score-agnostic on purpose and commercially neutral on which score the lender uses.
 FICO is in the unique position of being both a decisioning platform vendor and the largest scoring vendor in the market.
 That is a real commercial tension.
 For a buyer who wants the orchestration layer to be neutral about which score wins, Floowed removes that tension structurally.
+The CFPB's position on alternative data in credit decisioning reinforces the case for a decisioning layer that can combine traditional and alternative scores rather than commit to a single vendor.

 How to evaluate